 by Jane A. Bruno, J.D.

-Possibility #2 -- Spouse is considered "nonresident alien (NRA)" for U.S. tax purposes.
+Spouse is considered "nonresident alien (NRA)" for U.S. tax purposes

 If your spouse has neither a green card nor resident alien status, he/she will be classified as a nonresident alien (NRA).
-If this is the case, you have 2 choices, each of which comes with its own set of complexities:
+If this is the case, the couple has two choices:

 1. Choose to treat spouse as resident alien for tax purposes.

-If you go this route, you must understand that you will have to report your spouse's worldwide income (as described above) and it will be subject to U.S. tax.
-You also should realize this is an active choice you make and there are certain procedures that must be followed to make it effective:
+If you go this route, you must understand that you will have to report your spouse's worldwide income and it will be subject to U.S. tax.
+You also should realize this is an active choice you make and there are certain procedures that must be followed to make it effective (See IRS Publication 519):

-o First, you have to attach a statement, signed by both spouses, to your tax return for the first year to which the choice applies.
-The statement must include a declaration that one spouse is a nonresident alien and the other is a U.S. citizen or resident alien, and you are choosing to both be treated as U.S. residents for the tax year.
+- You have to attach a statement, signed by both spouses, to your tax return for the first year to which the choice applies.
+The statement must include a declaration that one spouse is a nonresident alien and the other is a U.S. citizen or resident alien, and you are choosing to both be treated as US residents for the tax year.

-o Second, note that for the first year you make the choice, you have to file a joint return.
+- For the first year you make the choice, you have to file a joint return.
 But in later years you can file joint or separate returns.
-It is also important to realize you must continue to file this way (treating both as U.S. citizens or resident aliens) unless you (or circumstances) end the choice.
+It is also important to realize you must continue to file this way (treating both as US citizens or resident aliens) unless you (or circumstances) end the choice.
 This can happen if either spouse revokes the choice in writing, either spouse dies, you have a legal separation or divorce, or the IRS ends the choice because it feels you haven't kept adequate records.

 2. Choose to treat spouse as nonresident alien for tax purposes.